LeoSantini/LeoSantini/README.md

 - 💻 I'm a full stack web developer and production engineer
 - 🔭 I'm currently searching for new opportunities!
-- 📚 I'm currently learning Next.js🚀
+- 📚 I'm currently learning Python, Flutter🚀
 - ⚡ Fun fact: I'm passionate about the financial market and e-sports

 ## :floppy_disk: Main Stacks